Want to Enhance your College Experience? Break Free of your Current Routine and Experience Something New!

 - Assistant Directors (Professional Staff): There are two Assistant Directors who work in the main Housing & Residence Life Office.
 Between the two of them they are responsible for housing placements (enrollment and retention), staff training and supervision, student conduct, community development, and the overall planning of the entire housing and residence life program at NCC.
 The Assistant Directors report to the Associate Dean of Student Life and serve as professional 24/7 on-call staff members for the Resident Directors.

-- Resident Directors (Professional Live-in Staff): There are two full-time and two part-time Resident Directors (RDs).
-These four staff members live and work in the building.
+- Resident Directors (Professional Live-in Staff): Within the residence hall there are two full-time Resident Directors (RDs).
+These RDs live and work in the building.
 The Resident Directors oversee the training, development and supervision of the student staff who live and work in the building.
 In addition to overseeing the student staff, the RDs meet with students and work to address any issues happening in housing.
-The RD’s are on-call 24-hours a day, seven nights a week during the semester.
+The RD's participate in an on-call rotation 24-hours a day, seven nights a week during the semester.

 - Desk Assistants (Student Staff): There are twenty-five Desk Assistants (DAs) who work the front desk of the Residence Hall.
 This is a work-study funded position through financial aid.
 These student workers are responsible for the front desk operations and monitor the people entering and exiting the residence hall.